mrkkrp/avy-menu/README.md

 [![MELPA](https://melpa.org/packages/avy-menu-badge.svg)](https://melpa.org/#/avy-menu)
 ![CI](https://github.com/mrkkrp/avy-menu/workflows/CI/badge.svg?branch=master)

-The library provides [`avy`](https://github.com/abo-abo/avy)-powered popup menu that allows to quickly choose from available options.
-This is used in (at least) the following packages:
+The library provides an [`avy`](https://github.com/abo-abo/avy)-powered popup menu.
+It is used in (at least) the following packages:

 * [`ace-popup-menu`](https://github.com/mrkkrp/ace-popup-menu)
 * [`char-menu`](https://github.com/mrkkrp/char-menu)
 * [`hasky-extensions`](https://github.com/hasky-mode/hasky-extensions)

-You can use it directly for your custom needs as well.
+It can also be used directly.

 ## Installation

-Put it on your `load-path` and then add the following at the top of file where you would like to use the menu:
+The package is available via MELPA, so you can just type `M-x package-install RET avy-menu RET`.

+If you would like to install the package manually, download or clone it and put on Emacs' `load-path`.
+Then you can require it in your init file like
+this:

 ```emacs-lisp
 (require 'avy-menu)